 The Problem with Vitamin C for Alternative Cancer Treatment

 Chances are you are aware that vitamin C is good for you.
-The health benefits of this vitamin are many, from fighting the common cold, to helping speed trauma recovery by strengthening connective tissues, to this vitamins ability to stabilize mast cells and prevent allergy.
-Most famously, lets not forget that vitamin C in the form of eating limes helped the British prevent scurvy while crossing the Atlantic, and thus earned them the Limey nickname.
+The health benefits of this vitamin are many, from fighting the common cold to helping speed trauma recovery by strengthening connective tissues, to this vitamins ability to stabilize mast cells and prevent allergy.
+Most famously, let us not forget that vitamin C in the form of eating limes helped the British prevent scurvy while crossing the Atlantic, and thus earned them the "Limey" nickname.